jordanbrierley/Simple-membership-app/readme.md

 ### Securing members only images
-To secure members only images I have saved these outside the `/public` directory in the `/app/storage/resources` directory so they can't be accessed directly.
-I then routed these through a controller using the `auth` filter with a custom `member` filter so when this is access it first check if the user is logged in, if this then passes it checks against the `member` filter to see if the logged in user is a member.
+To secure members only images I have saved these outside the `/public` directory in `/app/storage/resources`so they can't be accessed directly.
+I then routed these through a controller using the `auth` filter with a custom `member` filter which will allow us to reuse this for future development so when this is access it first check if the user is logged in, if this then passes it checks against the `member` filter to see if the logged in user is a member.

 The filenames have been md5 hashed using their filename and a timestamp to give a unique code and protect the filename which is what we route through the `FileController`.
-The method also checks if the user is logged in and whether the user is a member before allowing the images to be viewed otherwise we direct them to the subscribe page.
+The method also checks if the user is logged in and whether the user is a member before allowing the images to be viewed otherwise we redirect them to the subscribe page.

 ### Paypal